JulianOzelRose/TL-WR841N-v14/README.md

 ramfs on /var type ramfs (rw,relatime)
 /sys on /sys type sysfs (rw,relatime)
 ```
-To upload our new BusyBox, we connect our router to our computer, either with a Cat 5 cable or wirelessely.
+To upload our new BusyBox, we connect our router to our computer, either with a Cat 5 cable or wirelessly.
 Using Tftp64, we prepare our new BusyBox binary for upload.
-We then ```cd``` over to the ```var/tmp``` directory, and use ```tftpd``` to download the new binary, change its file permissions, and execute.
+We then ```cd``` over to the ```var/tmp``` directory, and use ```tftp``` to download the new binary, change its access permissions with ```chmod```, and then execute.

 https://github.com/JulianOzelRose/TL-WR841N-v14/assets/95890436/89f00c3e-eba8-4407-bf50-8c04f3d2f9a1

 With our new BusyBox binary, we can now archive directories.
 Using ```ls``` command from the root directory, we can see there are a total of 11 directories, as ```linuxrc``` is a script.
-So to dump the file system, we just need to archive each individual directory, and upload it via TFTP to our PC, using Tftpd64 as a server.
+So to dump the file system, we just need to archive each individual directory, and upload it via TFTP to our PC.

 ```
 ~ # ls